Time in New Zealand: Daylight saving time (DST)

 Starting in 1909, a member of Parliament, Sir Thomas Kay Sidey annually put forward a bill to advance the clocks an hour from September to the following March and the Summer Time Act 1927 succeeded.
 In 1927, clocks were advanced by an hour from first Sunday in November to the first Sunday in March.
 This proved unpopular, so the Summer Time Act 1928 revised this to a half-hour shift from 14 October 1928 (second Sunday) to 17 March 1929 (third Sunday), then the Summer Time Act 1929 permanently fixed this half-hour shift to run from the second Sunday in October to the third Sunday in March every year.
-In 1933, the period was extended from the first Sunday in September to the last Sunday in April.
+In 1933, the period was extended from the last Sunday in September to the last Sunday in April.
 This continued until the Second World War, when emergency regulations in 1941 extended daylight saving to cover the whole year with annual re-applications until the Standard Time Act 1945 made the abandonment of NZMT permanent in 1946, so that 180° becomes the base longitude and what was called NZ Summer Time (NZST) became NZ Standard Time.

 The Time Act 1974 empowered the governor-general to declare by Order in Council a period when daylight saving time is to be observed.
 This was a one-hour shift (on top of the earlier half-hour shift) from the first Sunday in November to the last Sunday in February, promptly changed the next year by The New Zealand Time Order 1975 which fixed the period of observance from the last Sunday in October to the first Sunday in March.

 In 1985 a comprehensive survey was undertaken by the Department of Internal Affairs.
 Public attitudes towards NZDT (New Zealand Daylight Time) and its effects on work, recreation and particular groups of people in society were surveyed.
 The survey indicated that 76.2% of the population wanted NZDT either continued or extended.

 The survey also concluded that opinion on the topic differed little between sexes, and that support for NZDT was generally higher in urban centres.
 Daylight saving was famously opposed in the small Northland dairy farming community of Ararua, which refused to adjust its clocks for some years.
 Support for shortening or abolishing NZDT was always in the minority in the areas surveyed.